 We are currently funding 10 organizations and 11 programs in Milwaukee with the state contract.
 Each legislative benchmark is addressed by at least one agency.
 Please click here to learn more about our sub-grantees and how their programs are helping young people in Milwaukee.

 Brighter Futures' Associated Projects and Programs

-In addition to our re-granting to community-based agencies, we respond to community needs through the following programs associated with Brighter Futures: Minority Male Achievement Program, Coming Together Milwaukee, Teen Pregnancy Prevention Network (TPPN), and the Milwaukee Child Abuse Prevention Services Coalition (MCAPS).
+In addition to our re-granting to community-based youth-serving organizations, we respond to community needs through the additional projects associated with Brighter Futures, including the Milwaukee Teen Pregnancy Prevention Network (TPPN), and the Milwaukee Child Abuse Prevention Coalition's Public Policy Committee (MCAPS).